abhinavprakash199/RISC-V-based-MYTH/README.md

 - **-march=rv64i** - Generate code for given RISC-V ISA.
 ISA strings must be lower-case.
 Examples include ‘rv64i’, ‘rv32g’, ‘rv32e’, and ‘rv32imaf’.
 In this case, "rv64i" specifies a 64-bit RISC-V architecture with the "i" extension, which denotes the base integer instruction set.

-- **-o sum1ton_O1.o** - This flag indicates the name of the output file after compilation.
+- **-o sum1ton.o** - This flag indicates the name of the output file after compilation.
 In this case, the compiled code will be saved as "sum1ton_O1.o".

-- **sum1ton.c** - This is the source code file that you want to compile.
+- **sum1ton.c** - This is the source code file that we want to compile.
 In this case, it's named "sum1ton.c".

 - **riscv64-unknown-elf-objdump** - This is the command-line utility used for examining the contents of object files, executables, and libraries.
 It can provide information about the disassembled machine code, symbol tables, and more.

 - **-d**  This flag specifies that the disassembly mode should be used.
-In other words, you are requesting to see the disassembled machine code instructions corresponding to the binary content in the object file.
+In other words, we request to see the disassembled machine code instructions corresponding to the binary content in the object file.

-- **sum1ton_O1.o** - This is the object file that you want to disassemble.
+- **sum1ton.o** - This is the object file we want to disassemble.
 It contains the compiled machine code generated from the "sum1ton.c" source code file using the specified compiler options.

 - **spike** - Spike is a RISC-V ISA simulator that emulates the behavior of a RISC-V processor.
-It's used to run RISC-V binary programs on a host machine, simulating how those programs would execute on actual RISC-V hardware.
+It runs RISC-V binary programs on a host machine, simulating how those programs would execute on actual RISC-V hardware.

 - **pk** - The "proxy kernel" (pk) is a small user-mode runtime environment that provides a basic set of functionalities needed to execute programs in the Spike simulator.
 It serves as a minimal operating system interface for the simulated environment.
 The proxy kernel handles basic interactions with the simulated environment, such as managing memory, handling system calls, and providing essential runtime support.

 - **-d (in spike command)** - indicates spike in debug mode.
-Debug mode enables you to closely monitor and interact with the simulated program's execution, making it useful for analyzing code behavior, identifying issues, and stepping through instructions.
+Debug mode enables us to closely monitor and interact with the simulated program's execution, making it useful for analyzing code behavior, identifying issues, and stepping through instructions.

 - **until pc 0 10184** - continue executing the program until the program counter reaches address 10184.